kaki005/PyAMCParser/README.md

 * pygame
 * pyopengl

-All the dependencies are available via `pip install`.

 ## One More Thing

 If this repo is used in any publications or projects, please let me know.
 I would be happy and encouraged =)